 Compared to just two years ago, getting a mortgage at today's low rates could save you thousands of dollars a year.

 But experience has shown that rates like these don’t last forever — mortgage rates fluctuate over time, so they’re bound to go up again.
-Various forecasts say rates are likely to rise by the end of this year, and continue climbing in 2022.
+Various forecasts say rates are likely to climb throughout 2022.

 If you’ve been thinking about buying a home, now’s the time to snatch a cheap interest rate.